 If you require a particular wine or vintage not listed here, just ask and I will endeavour to locate it for you.

-Every wine has been hand picked by me, a professional in the trade for fifteen years and holder of the Wine & Spirit Education Trust Diploma with Honours.
+Every wine has been hand picked by me, a professional in the trade for nineteen years and holder of the Wine & Spirit Education Trust Diploma with Honours.
 In 2003 I passed the notoriously rigorous Master of Wine tasting examination.

 So read on, and indulge yourself in some of the best that the wine world has to offer …

 Simply contact me by email or phone with your desired quantities (please leave a message if I am not around).
 I offer free delivery within 10 miles of Horsham, or 20 miles for orders over £100.
-For national shipping rates please see Conditions of Sale.

 My specialist region.
 Nowhere else on earth does red wine achieve such balance between power and elegance, opulence and austerity.
 The list that follows covers up-and-coming producers among the lesser known areas, to the world-famous cru classé of Saint Emilion, Graves and the Médoc.